part-time degree programme

 - Alternative acquisition possibilities: do it yourself, outsourcing forms, ‘off-the-shelf’ software purchasing;

 - Supplier assessment;

 - Assessment of management risks.

-The introduction of information systems often implies changes in the existing organisation.
-The adoption of modern IT may be a prerequisite to achieve some organisational reforms.
-In this module, you will examine the complex relationship between information systems and organisational redesign problems.
+The introduction of information systems often implies changes in the existing organization.
+The adoption of modern IT may be a prerequisite to achieve some organizational reforms.
+In this module, you will examine the complex relationship between information systems and organizational redesign problems.

 - Implementation of IT applications;